JH-Byun/aerial_manipulator_with_a_fixed_end-effector_position-matlab/README.md

 ## Overview
 <p align="center"><img src="aerial_manipulator_2.PNG" width="400" height="338.5">

-This repository contains the MATLAB simulation for the plug-pulling task using an aerial manipulator.
+This repository contains the MATLAB simulation for aerial manipuator with a fixed end-effector position (i.e., plug-pulling aerial manipulator) presented in [1].
 The aerial manipulator which is configured with a quad-rotor and a 2-DOF robotic manipulator with a gripper try to pull the plug out of the socket by tilting its body.
 The results of the simulation can be visualized with various plots and a simple 3D animation video.

 ## How to run
 ### Installation